InstituteforDiseaseModeling/idmtools/docs/cookbook/python.rst

 ----------------------------------

 The example below runs a simple model that depends on a user produced package.
-It uses a wrapper script to add the items to the PYTHONPATH environment variables so the package can easily be imported into our model.py
+It uses a wrapper script to add the items to the PYTHONPATH environment variables so the package can be imported into model.py

 Here is our dummy package.
 It just has a variable we are going to use in model.py